 North Sea Transition Steering Group

-The North Sea Transition Steering Group (previously known as the MER UK Steering Group) is co-chaired by Andy Samuel, OGA and Jean-Luc Guiziou, Total.
+The North Sea Transition Steering Group is co-chaired by Andy Samuel, OGA and Jean-Luc Guiziou, Total.
 They meet at least twice a year and agree topics to be discussed at the North Sea Transition Forum, have oversight of the Task Forces and provides assurance on the delivery of their activities.
 They also discuss and review key strategic issues facing the industry.

 North Sea Transition Steering Group members